aaatipamula/Notes/Math/Linear Algebra.md

 #echelon-form

 A matrix is in echelon form if:
-- The bottom row consists of only 0
+- All zero rows are at the bottom.
-- The left most non-zero entry of each row is to the right of the leading entry from the row above.
+- The left most non-zero entry (*leading 1* or *pivot point* ), of each row is to the right of the leading 1 from the row above.

 **Reduced Row Echelon Form (RREF)**: